MinecraftForge/Documentation/docs/concepts/registries.md

 ### Using NewRegistryEvent

 When using `NewRegistryEvent`, calling `#create` with a `RegistryBuilder` will return a supplier-wrapped registry.
 The supplied registry can be accessed after `NewRegistryEvent` has finished posting to the mod event bus.
 Getting the custom registry from the supplier before `NewRegistryEvent` finishes firing will result in a `null` value.

+#### New Datapack Registries

+New datapack registries can be added using the `DataPackRegistryEvent$NewRegistry` event on the mod event bus.
+The registry is created via `#dataPackRegistry` by passing in the `ResourceKey` representing the registry name and the `Codec` used to encode and decode the data from JSON.
+An optional `Codec` can be provided to sync the datapack registry to the client.

+!!! important
+    Datapack Registries cannot be created with `DeferredRegister`.
+They can only be created through the event.

 ### With DeferredRegister